Toulouse 2025: Don’t Skip These 9 Fab Things To Do (+ Map)

-Toulouse has always been a fantastic city, even before Lonely Planet named it the top urban destination for 2025.
+Toulouse has always been a fantastic city, even before Lonely Planet named it the top urban destination for 2025—perfect for a long vacation or a weekend trip.

 So, what’s there to see and do in Toulouse?
 Quite a lot, actually!

-Read on for nine unmissable things to do during your trip to Toulouse.
-All the attractions I mention in this article are in the map below.
+Here are nine unmissable things to do during your trip to Toulouse—perfect for women who love to explore culture, the arts, good eats, and history (and maybe some quirky things too).
+All the attractions I mention in this article are marked on the map below.

 01—